evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 440 liters.
 With the rear seat down, it is 1338 liters.
 On the roof, you can load up to 50 kg (110.2 lbs).
+Roof rails are optional on this model.
+Roof rails make it easy to mount a roof box or rack to the car.
 The maxium weight of the car is 2160 kg (4762 lbs), and with the base weight of 1750 kg (3858 lbs), you can max load 410 kg (904 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 {{< sitefiguresized thumb="models/byd/atto_3/atto_3/trunk_1_st.jpg" title="BYD Atto 3" width="1600" height="1067"  >}}